Ohio Premier Player Placement Process

 Our Player Placement Process happens in 3 key phases:

-- Traditional Tryout Evaluation Dates(Mid - Late May) – Players who haven’t been evaluated through training sessions or want more opportunities for evaluation can attend structured tryout sessions.
+- Traditional Tryout Evaluation Dates(Early-Mid May) – Players who haven’t been evaluated through ID sessions or want more opportunities for evaluation can attend structured tryout sessions.
 Dates vary by age group and location.

-- Placement Decisions & Communication (Ongoing from April - Late May) – Depending on what option works best for your player, OP works diligently to give families placement decisions in a timely manner.
-Please keep in mind if you desire an opportunity to receive an earlier placement decision, players who register for our recommended option 1 training session option will potentially receive earlier placement decisions than those attending a traditional evaluation.
+- Placement Decisions & Communication (Ongoing from Early - Late May) – Depending on what option works best for your player, OP works diligently to give families placement decisions in a timely manner.
+Please keep in mind if you desire an opportunity to receive an earlier placement decision, players who register for our recommended option 1 ID session option will potentially receive earlier placement decisions than those attending a traditional evaluation.
 After all sessions for an age group are completed, families will receive placement decisions in a timely manner.
-Some players may receive earlier placement decisions if they participated in training sessions.
+Some players may receive earlier placement decisions if they participated in ID sessions.